 Applicability

-Section 25.1.2 of the CAISO tariff provides that owners of existing Generating Units can be exempted from the CAISO’s interconnection study process if the “total capability and electrical characteristics of the Generating Unit will remain substantially unchanged.”
-Section 25.1.2 does not indicate what changes, if any, in transmission system performance would be considered by the CAISO and the applicable Participating TO to confirm the Generating Unit owner’s representation that the existing Generating Unit’s electrical characteristics are substantially unchanged.
-The two most common scenarios that arise in the context of Section 25.1.2 of the CAISO tariff are:
+Section 25.1.2 of the CAISO Tariff provides that owners of existing Generating Units can be exempted from the CAISO’s interconnection study process if the “total capability and electrical characteristics of the Generating Unit will remain substantially unchanged.”
+Section 25.1.2 of the CAISO Tariff does not indicate what changes, if any, in transmission system performance would be considered by the CAISO and the applicable Participating TO to confirm the Generating Unit owner’s representation that the existing Generating Unit’s electrical characteristics are substantially unchanged.
+The two most common scenarios that arise in the context of Section 25.1.2 of the CAISO Tariff are:

-existing Generating Units that have not, to date, been required to enter into a three-party GIA, such as previously grandfathered qualifying facilities that must now comply with the CAISO tariff and enter into a three-party GIA; and
+existing Generating Units that have not, to date, been required to enter into a three-party GIA, such as previously grandfathered qualifying facilities that must now comply with the CAISO Tariff and enter into a three-party GIA; and

 existing power plants that propose to repower one or more Generating Units.

 Existing Generating Units that are not repowering (those falling into category (1) generally meet the “substantially unchanged” requirement and can move directly to a GIA without an assessment.
 For existing resources that are not seeking repowering see Section 4 of this BPM.
-This Section focuses on the informational requirements and the assessments needed to determine whether a repowering request can be handled pursuant to Section 25.1.2 or if it needs to be studied in the same manner as a new project pursuant to the CAISO’s GIDAP.
+This section focuses on the informational requirements and the assessments needed to determine whether a repowering request can be handled pursuant to Section 25.1.2 of the CAISO Tariff or if it needs to be studied in the same manner as a new project pursuant to the CAISO’s GIDAP.

 It is understood that any repower of a Generating Unit, unless replaced with identical equipment, will result in some changes to the total capability and electrical characteristics of the Generating Unit, and therefore some degree of change to the performance of the transmission system.
 Most of these changes can be attributed to improvements in technology or the unavailability of original equipment.
 The CAISO will consider changes to be “substantial” if there is a proposed change in fuel source or they are found to have an adverse impact on the transmission system, either of which would require the project to be evaluated pursuant to the CAISO’s GIDAP.